Install Claude Code on Windows

 wsl --install - You might see messages like “Installing: Windows Subsystem for Linux” and “Installing: Ubuntu”

-- Click the Power icon
+- Click the Windows Start button → Power icon → Restart

 - Your computer will restart — this takes about 1-2 minutes

 Note: If you get an error saying the command is not recognized, your Windows version might be too old.
 Make sure you have Windows 10 version 2004 or higher, or Windows 11.
-Run Windows Update to get the latest version.

-Step 4: Set Up Ubuntu (First Time Only)
+Step 3: Set Up Ubuntu

 After your computer restarts, a terminal window with “Ubuntu” in the title should open automatically within 2-5 minutes.